-VI.
-CONCLUSIONS
+V. CONCLUSIONS

 In this paper, the effect of axial variable external thermal conditions on HVDC cables is investigated.
 The study has been carried out by means of numerical simulations performed by means of a coupled electro-thermal model in time domain.
-A segment of a cable has been considered immersed half in water and half in air in order to evaluate the effect of the axially varying external heat exchange conditions on the radial thermal gradient.
-A moving water level and a load transient have been simulated to investigate the time trend of the electric field profile under different loads and dynamic conditions.
-By a comparison with previous works of the authors, where a fixed water lever was considered, it can be concluded that the thermal axial conduction leads to lower peaks in the electric stress in the case of moving interface.
-The maximum electric field is reached near the outer surface of the dielectric layer, just below the average interface level.
-This peak overcomes the maximum electric field achieved in the air-immersed region by 6.3% after 24 h from the beginning of the simulated transient.
-Once increased the load, this percentage decreases until it reaches the value of 3% at the end of the transient, when a new steady state condition has been achieved.
-This demonstrates that the increase in electric field due to the axial thermal conduction is smaller as the load increases, when other phenomena prevail.
-In fact, once a certain average temperature inside the insulation is exceeded, the slope of the radial space charge density profile changes sign.
-In the region immersed in air, on average warmer than that immersed in water, a greater space charge density towards the outside of the insulating layer leads to a considerable increase in the electric field in this area.
+A segment of a cable has been considered half in water and half in air in order to evaluate the effect of the axially varying external heat exchange conditions on the radial thermal gradient.
+The variations in heat convective exchange coefficient and external temperature lead to the establishment of a peak in the thermal drop over the insulation thickness just below the interface.
+This study shows a strong influence of the water-air interface on the space charge levels and on the electric field spatial profile in HVDC cables.
+Unlike previous works of the authors, where a fixed interface had been considered, in this case, a moving water level and a load transient have been simulated.
+By a comparison between the results of the different analysis, it can be concluded that the thermal axial conduction leads to lower peaks in the electric stress in the case of moving interface.
+This maximum value is reached just below the average interface level.
+The role of the axial thermal conduction in determining danger conditions in terms of electric field peaks is reduced as the load increases, when other phenomena prevail.

-The results offered in this paper are indicatives and referred to a specific case study.
+The results offered in this paper are indicatives and referred to a specified case study.
 As shown by Pilgrim et al., analogous phenomena can be observed in other conditions in which the heat exchange in HVDC cables and accessories cannot be modeled as one-dimensional.
 This article attempts to offer a contribute to generally define the aptitude of a cable to be subjected to local peaks in electric stress due to the axial thermal conduction.
 With this purpose, a parameter depending only on the cable's geometry and materials has been defined.
 Other research in this direction can be carried out for the evaluation of the electric field distribution near joints, hot points along the cable length or proximity with other cables.
+The model used in this research assumes that the separation of space charge inside a dielectric layer is exclusively due to the variation of electrical conductivity with temperature and electric field.
+Other phenomena contribute to the accumulation of space charge within the insulation layer of an HVDC cable and this can lead to quantitatively different results from those obtained in this research.
+These phenomena can be partly considered through bipolar charge transport models [29].
+However, this approach requires a higher calculation effort compared to that needed from the model described in this paper.
+The latter has the main intent of obtaining a suitable thermo-electrical model for portions of cable several meters long.